A Comprehensive Guide to Developing an Email Marketing Strategy

 - Locals who rent cars for special occasions: Looking for luxury cars for wedding, birthday celebrations, corporate events, and getting around during Chinese New Year.

-For a more detailed guide on how to create customer personas, read this guide by ConversionXL.
+For a more detailed guide on how to create customer personas, read our guide.

 Understanding Customer Lifecycle Marketing in Relation to Email Marketing